form3tech-oss/terraform-provider-form3/README.md

 # Swagger
-To generate the swagger model run: `swagger generate client -f ./swagger.yaml`
+To generate the swagger model run: `make install-swagger generate-swagger-model`